Ditectrev/DP-203/README.md

 - [ ] Box 1: Failed.
 Box 2: succeed.
 - [ ] Box 1: succeed.
 Box 2: complete.

-### HOTSPOT You have an Azure subscription that is linked to a hybrid Azure Active Directory (Azure AD) tenant.
+### You have an Azure subscription that is linked to a hybrid Azure Active Directory (Azure AD) tenant.
 The subscription contains an Azure Synapse Analytics SQL pool named Pool1.
 You need to recommend an authentication solution for Pool1.
 The solution must support multi-factor authentication (MFA) and database-level authentication.
 Which authentication solution or solutions should you include in the recommendation?

 ![Question 164](images/question164.jpg)